zylklab/alfresco-export-scripts/README.md

 ## Environment vars

-Originally each shell script was provided with parameters in the command line (-h <alfrescourl> -u <user> -p <password>).
-For making easy the script execution we provide exportENVARS.sh that may be used according to your environment, every script invokes it.
+Originally each shell script was provided with parameters in the command line (-e <alfresco-endpoint> -u <alfresco-user> -p <alfresco-pass>).
+For making the script execution easier, we provide exportENVARS.sh script that may be used according to your environment, every script invokes it.
 ```
 $ cat exportENVARS.sh